What is Cash Flow from Financing Activities?

 source: Amazon 10K

-The above image is a historical representation of the cash flow from financing activities of Amazon.
-We note the following about Amazon’s Cash Flow from Financing activities calculations –
+The above image is a historical representation of the cash flow from its financing activities of Amazon.
+We note the following about Amazon's Cash Flow from Financing activities calculations –

-- Cash outflows were majorly related to repayments of long-term debt, capital lease obligation, and financial lease obligation
+- Cash outflows were majorly related to repayments of long-term debt, capital lease obligation, and financial lease obligation.

 JPMorgan Bank Example

 Till now we have seen one product and one Service Company.
 Now let us have a look at one of the banking majors.
-This will give us good coverage of how companies classify different functions under ‘cash flow from financing activities.’
+It will give us good coverage of how companies classify different functions under 'cash flow from financing activities.'

 source: JPMorgan 10K